 - DEC generally does not allow relocation of geese with or without a permit.

 - For more information, view, print, or download the document below or contact your local DEC Wildlife office.

-Additional information is provided in the document "Permit Requirements for Take of Canada Geese in New York (PDF)" (updated March 2013, 37 kB).
+Additional information is provided in the document "Permit Requirements for Take of Canada Geese in New York (PDF)" (updated March 2013).
 This document provides general information about state and federal permit requirements to take Canada geese (including nests or eggs).

 Federal Regulations Associated with the Control of Canada Geese